1 Day Zooming through Zürich

 Upon stepping into the museum, you’ll likely smell it before you see it: the world’s largest chocolate fountain.
 This spectacular 30-foot display is more than a popular photo spot, as the center stream features literal liquid chocolate cascading down the imaginary drip into an overflowing truffle.
 The constantly running cocoa waterfall emits a sugary aroma that fills the surrounding foyer, tantalizing your taste buds before you begin a sensory exploration into all things chocolate.

-Depending on your preference, you can wander through the Lindt exhibits at your own pace with detailed commentary provided by a free audio guide, or you can sign up for guided tours providing in-depth knowledge about the cocoa journey from bean to bar.
+• Depending on your preference, you can wander through the Lindt exhibits at your own pace with detailed commentary provided by a free audio guide, or you can sign up for guided tours providing in-depth knowledge about the cocoa journey from bean to bar.
 Regardless of how you peruse the museum, inside you’ll find experiences celebrating the rich heritage of Lindt, a brand synonymous with Swiss chocolate excellence since 1845.
 Explorations into the history of chocolate compositions and innovations over time live alongside sustainable initiatives detailing the company’s ethical sourcing of cocoa beans and environmentally friendly production practices.
-If you thought you knew everything about chocolate, think again—I’m a frequent consumer of this sweet confection and left the Lindt showcase with a newfound appreciation for the immense labor involved in producing chocolate varieties along with the legacy of chocolatier contributions who have shaped the industry into the global orchestration that it is today.
+If you thought you knew everything about chocolate, think again—I’m a frequent consumer of this sweet confection and left the Lindt showcase with a newfound appreciation for the immense labor involved in producing chocolate varieties along with the legacy of chocolatier contributions which have shaped the industry into the global orchestration that it is today.

-If you’re interested in a more hands-on experience, visitors can also participate in chocolate-making workshops where you’ll learn from master chocolatiers and create your own chocolate masterpieces to take home.
+If you’re interested in a more hands-on experience, visitors can also participate in chocolate-making workshops where you’ll learn from expert chocolatiers and create your own chocolate masterpieces to take home.
 Whether you’d like to craft fine bars, champagne truffles, or chocolate figures and lollipops, there’s sure to be a walk-in course suited to your sweet tooth!

 Fraumünster